Last reviewed 9 April 2021

 By law, companies must treat requests concerning religion equally.
 However, providing they can show that these have been dealt with reasonably and fairly, organisations are not under any obligation to take decisions that detrimentally affect their business.

 It is also important to know that the Islamic faith does not require people with a particular health risk to take on the full rigours of the month.
 This often applies to senior workers, pregnant women and those with diabetes.
-In these and other cases, individuals are strongly advised to consult a doctor before fasting.
+In these and other cases, individuals are strongly advised to consult a doctor before fasting and should drink water throughout the day.

 Examples are the use of heavy equipment, manual labour, driving, operating safety-critical machinery, working at height, any situation where dizziness and fatigue could have health and safety implications, focusing on complex tasks and joining late afternoon meetings.